๐Ÿ‘พAstrobiology

 Transit Method

-• Measures the dip in stellar brightness when a planet crosses in front of its star—the amount of dimming reveals the planet's radius relative to the star
+The transit method watches for a dip in stellar brightness when a planet crosses in front of its star.
+The amount of dimming tells you the planet's radius relative to the star.
+A bigger planet blocks more light, producing a deeper dip.

-• Orbital period determined by timing between successive transits, enabling calculations of the planet's distance from its star
+• Orbital period is determined by timing between successive transits, which then lets you calculate the planet's distance from its star using Kepler's third law

-• Best suited for close-in planets with orbital planes aligned to our line of sight; misses planets that don't transit from Earth's perspective
+• Best suited for close-in planets with orbital planes aligned to our line of sight

 Radial Velocity Method

-• Provides minimum mass estimates (MsiniM \sin i) because we typically don't know the orbital inclination
+• Provides minimum mass estimates (MsinโกiM \sin i) because we typically don't know the orbital inclination.
+If the orbit is face-on to us, the wobble happens side-to-side and we'd detect almost nothing.

 • Favors massive planets in tight orbits since these create the largest, fastest stellar wobbles

-Compare: Transit vs. Radial Velocity—both detect close-in planets effectively, but Transit gives you radius while Radial Velocity gives you mass.
+Compare: Transit vs. Radial Velocity: both detect close-in planets effectively, but Transit gives you radius while Radial Velocity gives you mass.
 Combine them and you can calculate density, which is critical for determining if a planet is rocky or gaseous.
-If an FRQ asks about characterizing habitability, this pairing is your go-to example.
+This pairing is the classic example of how methods complement each other.

 Astrometry